 Making the most of your above-the-line deductions will help lower your tax bill.
 Here are some potential deductions to keep in mind.
-The list is shorter than last year's due to the repeal of deductions that political leaders considered necessary to achieve rate reductions.

-- Contributions to a traditional IRA

-- Student loan interest (up to \$2,500)

-- Health savings account (HSA) contributions (see page 9)

-- Alimony payments

-- Educator expenses (up to \$250)

-- Penalties on the early withdrawal of savings
+- Contributions to a traditional IRA - Student loan interest (up to \$2,500) - Health savings account (HSA) contributions (see page 4) - Alimony payments (for divorce decrees prior to January 1, 2019) - Educator expenses (up to \$250) - Penalties on the early withdrawal of savings